Jay-Iles/time-travel-fitd/Factions.md

 Goal: Education of the populace, enemy of time stream changes.
 Rival to The University of the Past and Future.

-Reach: Present
+Reach: 3

+Base: Early Temporal Era

 # University of the Past and Future
 Face: Vice-Provost Whit Dorrit-Page

 Goal: Actively subvert the goals of The University of the Present

-Reach: Future, Past
+Reach: 3

+Base: Early Temporal Era

 # The Union
 Face: Union President Steven Once

 Goal: Fix broken time machines, currently (and possibly have always been) on strike

-Reach: Far Future, Future, Present, Past, Distant Past
+Reach: 4

+Base: Late Temporal Era

 # Falling Works Mining Co.
 Face: Falling Twice

 Goal: Mine pieces of unused time for future sale, make a profit

-Reach: Present, Past, Distant Past
+Reach: 3

+Base: Cyberpunk Era

 # The House of Dusk
 Face: Capricious Dusk